 Information Technology Services (ITS) offers voice, video, data, computing, and conferencing services to Vanderbilt students, faculty, and staff.
-ITS provides free anti-spyware and antivirus downloads.
+ITS provides free antivirus downloads and malware prevention in many campus areas.

 ITS maintains and supports VUnet, the campuswide data network that provides access to the Internet, and VUnetID, the authentication service that enables Vanderbilt users to securely identify themselves to many services on VUnet.
-Those services include YES, Your Enrollment Services; Online Access to Knowledge (OAK); VUspace, the university's network file storage system; and Vmail, the university's email system.
+Those services include YES, Your Enrollment Services; Online Access to Knowledge (OAK); and Vmail, the university's email system.
 Vmail also includes VUmailguard, designed to protect your email from viruses, unwanted mail (spam), and high-risk attachments.